Shopware Costs

 Which Shopware costs are often underestimated?

-In many projects, the following positions are planned too narrowly:
+In many projects, the following positions are planned too tightly:

 Typical ranges: